BruttherJOE/l33th4ck3r_the_game/README.md

   ## Description
 ```
-You are playing as a master hacker that students look up to.
+You are playing as an elite hacker that even cs students look up to.
 A student wants you to hack into the school network and change his DW grades.
 He promises you a great sum of money as compensation.